melissavoirol/monCV/README.md

 ### Install development environment

-- Download and install [Node.js] (it allows to run JavaScript outside of the browser) to get npm:
+- Download and install [Node.js] -it allows to run JavaScript outside of the browser- to get npm:

 - Use npm to install yeoman (project skeletons generator - scaffolding), bower (web dependencies manager) and grunt (task runner):
 ```sh